jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-06 01    Planning + Black Box Spec Part A (discontinued)/Goals/2009-06 03 Planning + Black Box Spec Part A, Evaluation.md

 Reflection On Functionality
 ---------------------------

 The thing is: the material produced is not that bad.
-But you were not going straight towards your goal anymore.
+But I was not going straight towards my goal anymore.

-The problem was that you took work upon yourself, that took way too much time, while there were other things with higher priority that were not getting done.
+The problem was that I took work upon myself, that took way too much time, while there were other things with higher priority that were not getting done.

-You should not feel ashamed for it taking up so much time.
+I should not feel ashamed for it taking up so much time.
 It was a LOT of material to organize.
 But the work should be better managed from now on.